Texas Tech University

 Ask permission to take notes during the interview – a couple of words only – to help you remember the interviewers and their interests to reference in the thank-you letters.

-Thank you letters can be sent after meeting with an employer at a job fair, a job interview, an informational interview, and a networking event.
+Thank you letters can be sent after meeting with an employer at a job fair, a job interview, an informational interview, or a networking event.
 Everyone likes to be remembered and appreciated!